Skip to main content

 You can only have one domicile at a time - a domicile of origin, domicile of dependency or a domicile of choice.
 We explain these next.

-• Domicile of origin is the domicile which everyone acquires automatically at birth, from their father, or if not married, from their mother.
+• domicile of origin is the domicile which everyone acquires automatically at birth, from their father, or if not married, from their mother.
 For most people, their domicile of origin will be the country they were born in.

-• Domicile of dependency is the domicile which you acquire from another person when you are dependent on them.
+• domicile of dependency is the domicile which you acquire from another person when you are dependent on them.
 For example, from your parent when you are under 16 years old.

-• Domicile of choice happens when you live in a different country from your domicile of origin and you intend to make that new country your home permanently.
+• domicile of choice happens when you live in a different country from your domicile of origin and you intend to make that new country your home permanently.

 The kind of factors that are often taken into account when deciding on your domicile include:

-• Where you usually or always live, work, study, and/or enjoy your leisure time.
+• where you usually or always live, work, study, and/or enjoy your leisure time.

-• If any move out of a country is only temporary.
+• if any move out of a country is only temporary.

-• Where you have property, even if rented out, and where you keep your furniture.
+• where you have property, even if rented out, and where you keep your furniture.

-• Where your car is registered.
+• ehere your car is registered.

-• Your mailing address.
+• your mailing address.

-• Where you are registered with a doctor, dentist etc.
+• where you are registered with a doctor, dentist etc.

-• Where your mobile phone is registered.
+• where your mobile phone is registered.

-• Where your financial arrangements are based, for example, your bank accounts.
+• where your financial arrangements are based, for example, your bank accounts.

-• Your nationality.
+• your nationality.

 If you have the option of more than one country to divorce in, go on to the next section of this guide.